reactgraphqlacademy/graphql-api-training/README.md

 # GraphQL Schema Design

-This exercise is part of the [React GraphQL Academy](http://reactgraphql.academy) learning material.
+This exercise is part of the [React GraphQL Academy](http://reactgraphql.academy) training material.

 ## Learning objectives